sphaero/sphof/docs/guide.rst

    app.run()

 .. note::
-  Notice at line 18 is different from the original MySecondActor.
-This because we now run 3 Actors and we only want to subscribe the MyFirstActor to the MySecondActor.
+  Line 18 is different from the original MySecondActor.
+This is because we now run 3 Actors and we only want to subscribe the MyFirstActor to the MySecondActor.
 Therefore we need to test which Actor we are dealing with in the :py:meth:`on_peer_enter <zocp.ZOCP.on_peer_enter>` method.

-Visualising and editing Actors
+Visualizing and editing Actors
 ##############################

-Ok, we now now how to program Actors and how to run them.
+Ok, we now know how to program Actors and how to run them.
 Now imagine a whole lot of them.
 To be able to oversee how all Actors relate to each other we have a visualization tool.
 On your system you can find the ActorEditor.